Avalon, New Jersey

-Avalon is a borough in Cape May County, in the U.S. state of New Jersey.
+Avalon is a borough in Cape May County, New Jersey, United States.
 It is located on Seven Mile Island.
 As of the 2020 United States census, the borough's population was 1,243, a decrease of 91 (−6.8%) from the 2010 census count of 1,334, which in turn declined by 809 (−37.8%) from the 2,143 counted in the 2000 census.
 The borough's population swells to as many as 45,000 during the summer.

 Geographically part of the South Jersey region, the community is one of the most affluent communities along the Jersey Shore and is home to some of the most expensive real estate on the East Coast.
 In 2007, Forbes listed Avalon as the 65th most expensive ZIP Code in the United States.
 Washingtonian "named Avalon the 'chicest beach' in the mid-Atlantic, the place to see women in diamonds and designer swimwear."
 A small portion of Avalon is not on Seven Mile Island.
-The borough and all of the county is part of the Ocean City metropolitan statistical area.
+The borough, and all of Cape May County, is part of the Ocean City metropolitan statistical area, and is part of the Philadelphia-Wilmington-Camden, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley or Philadelphia metropolitan area.

 Avalon is known as a South Jersey seashore resort and has the motto "Cooler by a Mile" since it juts out into the Atlantic Ocean about a mile farther than other barrier islands.
 Alternatively, the motto is because Avalon, at four miles long, is one mile longer than its neighboring town on the southern end of Seven Mile Island, Stone Harbor.
 It was ranked the seventh-best beach in New Jersey in the 2008 Top 10 Beaches Contest sponsored by the New Jersey Marine Sciences Consortium.